Documentation

 Input configuration examples

-The following example configuration collects per-cpu data, drops any fields that begin with time_, tags measurements with dc="denver-1", and then outputs measurements at a 10 s interval to an InfluxDB database named telegraf at the address 192.168.59.103:8086.
+The following example configuration collects per-cpu data, drops any fields that begin with time_, tags measurements with dc="denver-1", and then outputs measurements at a 10 second interval to an InfluxDB database named telegraf at the address 192.168.59.103:8086.

 [global_tags]